 - Use a brush to gently scrub the leather seats.
 Note that; just don’t forget if your car has perforated leather seats, it’s not wise to spray the leather cleaner directly on them.

 - Therefore, simply spray the leather cleaner on the brush and keenly scrub the leather seats.
 Afterward, wipe the seats with a dry microfiber towel.

 5. Condition the Leather Seats

-After you are done removing the surface dirt, dust or debris, it’s time to condition the leather car seats.
-For the perfect leather conditioner, make sure you buy the best conditioner which mostly doesn’t contain silicone, wax or petroleum.
+After you are done removing the surface dirt, dust, or debris, it’s time to condition the leather car seats.
+For the perfect leather conditioner, make sure you buy the best conditioner which mostly doesn’t contain silicone, wax, or petroleum.
 This is to ensure the conditioner replenishes the natural oils on the leather so it’s essential you choose one with top quality ingredients.
 Note that, to be assured the conditioner does not cause any discoloration, first test it by applying a little on an inconspicuous area.

 If the seat does not discolor or get damaged in any way, then you can use the leather conditioner by using a sponge.
-All is required is to put the conditioner into the sponge and gently rub the leather seats.
+All that is required is to put the conditioner into the sponge and gently rub the leather seats.
 Just don’t apply too much of it to prevent the seats from becoming greasy or slick.
 Nonetheless, if it happens, just use a dry microfiber towel to remove the excess conditioner of the seats.

 6. Leave the car in the Garage or Shaded Place

 For a chance to let the conditioner dry properly, leave the car in the garage or a shaded place for at least one hour.
-Sunshine can really damage leather seats and that’s why it’s crucial you don’t leave the car exposed to the UV light.
+Sunshine can really damage leather seats and that’s why it’s crucial you don’t leave the car exposed to UV light.

 7. Buff the Car Seats